 Traffic law generally refers to offenses committed while operating a motor vehicle on public roads and highways.
 Some of the more common traffic law violations include:

 Many people believe that a traffic violation is not a big deal and simply plead guilty and pay the fine and court costs.
 Only later do people realize that points have been added to their Missouri Driver's License and their insurance rates may increase as a result.
-Accumulation of points can lead to suspension or revocation of your Missouri Driver's License.
-In some cases, such as DUI/DWI or Driving While Suspended, there may be criminal charges and penalties involved.
+Accumulation of points can lead to suspension or revocation of your Missouri Driver's License (see below).
+In some cases, such as DWI or Driving While Suspended, there may be more serious criminal charges and penalties involved.

-The Department of Revenue will revoke your driving privilege for one year if you accumulate:
+The Missouri Department of Revenue will revoke your driving privilege for one year if you accumulate:

 To reinstate your driving privilege for a point suspension or revocation you must provide the following: